bbakunowicz/insulo/README.md

 # Installation

-The easiest way of using Insulo components is to apply the [Create React App](https://create-react-app.dev/docs/getting-started/) with **Insulo template**:
+The easiest way of using InsuloJS components is to apply the [Create React App](https://create-react-app.dev/docs/getting-started/) with **Insulo template**:

 ```
 npx create-react-app insulo-test --template insulo